MAS Microinvasive Aesthetic Dentistry

 - 3 oral biology modules (on-site or via distance learning)

-- Wednesday seminar and Journal Club (on-site or via distance learning)
+- Weekly seminar and Journal Club (on-site or via distance learning)

 - Continuing education courses (on-site or via distance learning)

 - 8 pieces of documented practical work (on site or in an accredited private institution)

 - 10 documented clinical exercises (on site or in an accredited private institution)